semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 line argument is the organization domain and the second command line argument is the user authentication token – the organization must already exist.

+The `sem connect` command checks whether the user entered the correct authentication token or not.
+If the authentication token is correct, it is stored on the current computer.
+If the authentication token is incorrect, then it is not stored on the current computer.

 Organizations are created using the web interface of Semaphore 2.0.

 The authentication token depends on the active user.